 We’ve done the product testing (new Ecology report) – under normal use of every day consumer products , Ecology has shown that those products have concentrations of inadvertently produced PCBs that under normal use can cause significant exceedences of water quality standards. (cite Lisa Rodenburg study on leaching and new Ecology study on product testing)

 Your economic risk analysis was used to establish the nominal 50 ppm limit used in TSCA (date, ref).
-Our understanding is that this 50 ppm nominal limit was originally developed based on waste disposal capacity assumptions made 30 years ago.
-Those assumptions are no longer valid because the vast majority of legacy PCBs have been removed, In addition, we now are regulated under our water quality standards to removed PCBs down to 7 picograms per liter.
+In addition, we now are regulated under our water quality standards to removed PCBs down to 7 picograms per liter.
 Normal use of inadvertently produced PCBs results in legal disposal to municipal WWTPs where the burden and the clean up is passed onto the ratepayers in local communities. (use HDR report to provide estimate $$).
 PCB exclusion assumption regarding waste disposal TSCA is flawed because you didn’t account for the external costs of standard use and disposal of this product through WWTPs

 Impact of PCs on Environmental Justice communities